Now there’s a fish you may not have considered smoking – the classic carp fish.

 But it is also important for your carp to be clean from the inside.
 If you fish carp from a clean body of water, this will also keep it from tasting muddy.

-- Cut free any meat that is stuck to the skin with a sharp knife.
-This may be tough to do, but this step will be worth the time and effort.
+3. Cut free any meat stuck to the skin with a sharp knife.
+This may be tough, but it will be worth the time and effort.

-Pull your knife through from the head to the tail to separate the meat from the ribs.
-Flip your carp over and fillet the other side. - The next step is to remove the dark bloodline from the carp’s backbone.
-This is important to do to get rid of the muddy taste that carp have been associated with.
-You can cut it out with your knife or use a spoon to scrape it out.
+5. The next step is to remove the dark bloodline from the carp’s backbone.
+This is important to remove the muddy taste that carp are associated with.
+You can cut it out with a knife or use a spoon to scrape it out.

-- You may have some bones in your fillet, but these can be left to maximize the size of the fillet.
+6. You may have some bones in your fillet, but you can leave these to maximize its size.

-If you really can’t bear the thought of bones in your fish, then you can remove them.
-Work through the fillet, feeling for any small bones, and remove them with a tweezer.
+If you can’t bear the thought of bones in your fish, you can remove them.
+Work through the fillet, feeling for small bones, and remove them with a tweezer.

 From a 6 pound fish, your piece of fillet should be about the size of two slices of bread.